 Air Fryer vs Food Dehydrator: How Different Are They?

 Have you heard people talking about air fryers?
 You’ve probably heard a family member or friend mention them at some point because they’re a very hot kitchen appliance right now.
+We’ll cover what they are, some similarities and differences, and also compare the cooking process of air fryers and food dehydrators.

 And what about food dehydrators?
 You may have heard mention of these appliances too.